This article covers the following:

 Can I have "add ons" for a listing?

-Unfortunately at this time, we do not offer this feature.
-Add ons in this context refers to having additional items or services that can be added to a listing and purchased at the same time.
+Unfortunately, at this time, we do not offer this feature.
+Add ons in this context refers to having additional items or services that can be added to a listing and purchased simultaneously.